tomatenquark/tomatenquark.github.io/game/EDITREF.md

 `passthrough`

-normally cubes of equal size to the grid are given priority when selecting. passthrough removes this priority while held down so that the cube the cursor is directly on is selected.
+Normally cubes of equal size to the grid are given priority when selecting. passthrough removes this priority while held down so that the cube the cursor is directly on is selected.
 Holding down passthrough will also give priority to cube over entities. (default: alt)

 ### reorient